Table Of Contents

 CloudZero

 CloudZero’s Kubernetes cost analysis is a modern, granular, and straightforward cost intelligence solution for Kubernetes.
-With CloudZero, you can seamlessly assess your cost of goods sold (COGS) across containerized and non-containerized infrastructure.
+With CloudZero, you can seamlessly assess the cost of goods sold (COGS) across containerized and non-containerized infrastructure.
 It combines both in one place and aligns those costs to the products, processes, and people that produced them.

 With views like cost per customer, cost per feature, cost per namespace, cost per pod, and cost per project, you can see how much it costs to run a microservice, support a specific customer, deliver a product, and more.